DataDog/hiring-engineers/answers.md

 ### Bonus Question: What is the Anomaly graph displaying?

-The graph is displaying a period of time when a metric is behaving differently than it has in the past, taking in accounts trends, seasonal day-of-week, and time-of-day patterns.
+The graph is displaying a period of time when a metric is behaving differently than it has in the past, taking in account trends, seasonal, day-of-week, and time-of-day patterns.
 In other words, the anomaly graph is displaying the period of time when a metric doesn't match the prediction.
 It is well-suited for metrics with strong trends and recurring patterns.

 ## Monitoring Data
 ### Create a new Metric Monitor that watches the average of your custom metric (my_metric) and will alert if it’s above the following values over the past 5 minutes:
-*Warning threshold of 500
+* Warning threshold of 500
-*Alerting threshold of 800
+* Alerting threshold of 800
-*And also ensure that it will notify you if there is No Data for this query over the past 10m.
+* And also ensure that it will notify you if there is No Data for this query over the past 10m.

 To create a new Metric Monitor in the Datadog Application I selected `Monitors` -> `New Monitor` -> `Metric`